 Integrated Marine Observing System

 The acoustic surveys from fishing vessels are part of a Ships of Opportunity Program initiated in 2010 under the Integrated Marine Observing System (IMOS).

-The program extends beyond fishing vessels to include the research vessel Aurora Australis on transects to Antarctica and Heard Island, and the Marine National Facility Research Vessel Southern Surveyor on ad hoc voyages in Australian and Pacific waters.
+The program extends beyond fishing vessels to include the research vessel Aurora Australis on transects to Antarctica and Heard Island, and the Marine National Facility Research Vessel Investigator on ad hoc voyages in Australian and Pacific waters.

 The acoustic surveys will align with existing monitoring programs for ocean biochemistry and plankton and will provide baseline information and record long-term changes in the distribution, biomass and behaviour of micronekton.

 Calibrated measures of acoustic backscatter generated from the surveys for 10 metre (vertical) by 1 kilometre (horizontal) ‘cells’ of the ocean will be made available to the research community.

 Specific data products will estimate the biomass of micronekton fishes and the daily transfer of energy between the epi pelagic (0-200 metres) and meso pelagic (200 to 1000 metres) layers in the Tasman Sea.

 The acoustic monitoring program relies on the expertise and goodwill of fishing companies Austral Fisheries Pty Ltd, Sealord NZ Pty Ltd and Onward Fishing Pty Ltd.

 Austral Fisheries operates the vessels Southern Champion (Australia's largest fishing vessel at 87 metres) and Austral Leader 2 to catch Patagonian Toothfish and Mackerel Icefish in Australian Sub-Antarctic territories.
 These vessels will record acoustic data on transits between Mauritius, Heard and McDonald Islands and Perth.